tum-lkn/IRSA_4_5G/README.md

 ------------------------------------------------------------------------------
-The following flow chart introduces introduction of each function.
+Secondly the following introduces the simulator we developped for NR integration.
+The flow chart introduces introduction of each function.

 ![Function Flow Chart](https://github.com/tum-lkn/IRSA_4_5G/blob/master/FlowChart.jpg)

 Functions:

-- multichannelIRSA.c: In this function, each user randomly selects a channel, he uses, out of ChannelNumber usable channels.
-Then number of users in each channel i% found and all performance metrics in each channel are calculated.
-Then we find average values of these performance metrics for whole system.
+- multichannelIRSA.c: In this function, each user randomly selects a channel out of ChannelNumber usable channels.
+The IRSA simulation is run for each channel separately.
+The performance metrics from all channels are averaged over all channels.

-- irsa_beta.m: This function uses multichannelIRSA.c to simulate multiple channel IRSA during the period of one Random Access Frame (RAF).
-We first created the beta distribution based on the reference [21] in the conference paper, then we discretize this  distribution based on the given step size (steps).
-For each channel number from 1 to maxChannelNumber and given parameters, this function calculates the average normalized Load, normalized Throughput, and PLR vectors.
-So, there is no optimization in this case, and FIXED channel number is used throughout the simulation time (in all time-steps).
-NOTE: Channel number is fixed during this 10 second!!!!
+- irsa_beta.m: This function investigates the time based behavior of arrivals for MC-IRSA.
+At each time instant it uses multichannelIRSA.c to simulate multiple channel IRSA during the period of one multichannel IRSA-frame.
+The beta distribution used in sumulations is based on the reference [21] in the manuscript.
+This distribution is discretized with a selected time step.
+Lastly, the average normalized Load, normalized Throughput, and PLR vectors are calculated over different time-instances.
+FIXED number of channels is used throughout the simulation.

+- irsa_poisson.m: This function is same as irsa_beta.m but using Poisson distribution instead of Beta distribution.

+- optimize_numberOfChannel.m: This function calculates the optimum number of channel for a given number of users, randomAccessFrameLength, and degree distribution under the constraints of maxChannelNumber and Packet Loss Rate of 0.1 for MC-IRSA.

+- optimize_numberOfChannel_2.m: This function is similar to the function "optimize_numberOfChannel.m".
+This function is for for AMC-IRSA.

-- irsa_poisson.m: This function uses multichannelIRSA.c to simulate multiple channel IRSA during the period of one Random Access Frame (RAF).
-We first find the number of active users in each discrete time-step based on the poisson distribution.
-For each channel number from 1 to maxChannelNumber and given parameters, this function calculates the average Load, TP, and PLR vectors.
-So, there is no optimization in this case, and FIXED channel number is used throughout the frame length (in all time-steps).
-NOTE: Channel number is fixed during this 10 second!!!!
+- irsa_beta_different_channel.m: This function investigates the time based behavior of arrivals for AMC-IRSA.
+At each time instant it uses multichannelIRSA.c to simulate multiple channel IRSA during the period of one multichannel IRSA-frame.
+The beta distribution used in sumulations is based on the reference [21] in the manuscript.
+This distribution is discretized with a selected time step.
+Lastly, the average normalized Load, normalized Throughput, and PLR vectors are calculated over different time-instances.
+FIXED number of channels is used throughout the simulation.

-- optimize_numberOfChannel.m: This function gives the optimum number of channel with given number of Active Users, randomAccessFrameLength, and degree distribution under the constraints of maxChannelNumber and Packet Loss Rate of 0.1.

-- optimize_numberOfChannel_2.m: This function is almost same with the function "optimize_numberOfChannel.m", which gives the optimum number of channel with given number of Active Users, randomAccessFrameLength, and degree distribution under the constraints of maxChannelNumber and Packet Loss Rate of 0.1.
-This function gives the normalized Load, normalized Throughput and Packet Loss Rate as additional outputs when the optimum channel number is used.
-This function is written to take some insights about dynamics.

-- irsa_beta_different_channel.m: In this function, we simulate multiple channel IRSA during the period of one Random Access Frame (RAF).
-We first created the beta distribution based on the reference [21] in the conference paper, then we discretize this distribution based on the given step size (steps).
-Then we calculate expected number of users in each discrete time-step, we find the optimum number of channels with this expected number of users by using the function "optimize_numberOfChannel.m" again in each this time-step.
-After finding the optimum channel number, each user dices if they are active or not in this specific time-step.
-Thereafter, we're calling the "multichannelIRSA.m" function to find the performance metrics %in this specific time-step.
-After finding all performence metrics of all time-steps, we're averaging them to find the performence metrics of whole frame.
-NOTE: Channel number is varying from time-step to time-step!!!!

-- Direct_Beta.m: In this function, we simulate the IRSA with exact Beta distribution.
-We discretize the distribution, and then take the expected value in each time step to find the active user in this time step.
-This function gives the performance metrics.

 Scripts:

-- Multichannel.m: A sample script to run the function "multichannelIRSA.m", which gives
-%the change of the performance metrics by increasing number of channel.
+- Multichannel.m: A sample script to run the function "multichannelIRSA.m", which gives the change in the performance metrics by increasing number of channel.

 - Beta_dist.m: This is a sample script to calculate the performance of IRSA with the Beta distribution with the help of function "irsa_beta.m", which uses the fixed number of channel throughout the whole simulation time.